videlais/learning-ink-unity/_chapters/chapter16/index.md

 The Ink Story API method **ObserveVariable()** accepts a **string** value (the value to observe) and a **Story.VariableObserver** delegate function that should be called when the Ink variable changes internally.

-> **Note:** The follow example uses [Lambda expressions](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/statements-expressions-operators/lambda-expressions).
-Because they can convert to delegates, this is an easy way to call the internal **Story.VariableObserver** `delegate` method without creating more complicated code structures.
+> **Note:** The following example uses [Lambda expressions](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/lambda-expressions).
+As of 2025, lambda expressions are the preferred pattern for simple delegate operations in C#.
+They convert to delegates automatically and provide cleaner, more readable code than creating separate named methods.

 **New Ink.ink:**